Riser pleads guilty, sentenced to year of probation

 “The only reason I did that is I don’t litter,” he later added.
 “It was a bad mistake.”

-While defense attorney Daniel Kaiser said there was “some question" as to whether Riser had seen the signs advising of fire restrictions there were several along the roadways he would have used to enter the forest.
+While Kaiser said there was “some question" as to whether Riser had seen the signs advising of fire restrictions, there were several along the roadways he would have used to enter the forest.

+In his sentencing recommendation, Kaiser asked the court to consider what has typically been done in similar circumstances.
+He told the Daily Sun that he hadn't had a fire restrictions case before, as they usually don't require attorneys.

+"Someone who has an illegal campfire, usually my understanding is that it's more of a collateral forfeiture or something that's handled generally without attorneys.
+That's probably why I've never seen one," he said.

 “If there was no Pipeline Fire, I don’t know if we’d even be sitting here,” he said. “ ...
 I think everything that’s gone on [at] this time is significant enough and punishment enough.”